funilrys/PyFunceble/docs/columns/http_code.rst

 ---------

 .. note::
-  This section reflect exactly what the code do.
+  This section reflects exactly what the code does.
 So any changes made here should also be reported to the code or at least the configuration file.

 .. note::
   A :code:`***` in this column means that it was impossible to catch the HTTP status code from the web server.